Introduction

 How does we put the struct

-to the start of the corresponding coroutine’s stack?We doesn’t put the
+taskto the start of the corresponding coroutine’s stack?We doesn’t put the

-struct to the start of a coroutine’s stack.
-All we do it make sure there are at least 1 unclaimedtask
+taskstruct to the start of a coroutine’s stack.
+All we do it make sure there are at least 1 unclaimedtaskstruct on the stack all the time.
+When a new coroutine was called, thetaskwould assigned to it and the coroutine would running on the stack space just behind it. -

 Why

-pointers are provided at the same time, whether one of the two groups could be removed?The
+pred/sucandprev/nextpointers are provided at the same time, whether one of the two groups could be removed?The

-pointers are necessary which maintain the memory layout of our program, including:- allocation new task
+prev/nextpointers are necessary which maintain the memory layout of our program, including:- allocation new task

 - merge free memory blocks on the stack